joshmayr/panda-swap/README.md

 Once set up, go to `localhost:3000` (or whatever post number you used), to view your dApp in the browser.

-Clicking `Fetch greeting from the blockchain` should bring back a value of `Hello world!` in the input above.
-This is the default string passed to the smart contract on first deloy.

-To update the greeting value, type something in the input with placeholder `Write a new greeting`, then click `Set new greeting on the blockchain`.
-If you're successful, a MetaMask window will open in your browser.
-From here you can connect the local account you added earlier and sign the transaction.

-Click `Fetch greeting from the blockchain` again to see the changes you've made.

-## Editing The Front-End

-To modify the front page of your application, edit `pages/index.js`.

-All [TailwindCSS classes](https://tailwindcss.com/docs) are available to you.

-To lint your front-end code, use `npm run lint`.
+Clicking `Mint` will bring you to the Mint page where you can mint Test NFTs in different wallets.

+Clicking `Swap` will bring you to the Swap page where you can create and respond to different trade requests.

+If you are creating a new trade request you will need to know the wallet address of the other party as well as the NFT ids that you wish to trade.
+After creating a trade request you will need to send the trade request id to the other party.

+To accept or reject a trade request, search for the trade request by querying by trade id.

 ## Testing

 To test your smart contracts, run `npx hardhat test`.

-A sample test can be found in `test/sample-test.js`.
+A sample test can be found in `test/swap-test.js`.

-## Deploying To The Ropsten Test Network
+## Deploying To The Goerli Test Network

 *This is a more advanced step after running the smart contract locally.*